ubccr/genesysv/docs/source/index.rst

 `Friend ID` and `Friend Name`.
 Click Search to search.
 The result fields are all sortable.
 You can download the results using the Download button.

-Lets modify the search criteria.
+Let's modify the search criteria.
 Either click the Back button twice or the second circle tab to go back to the filter tab.
 Specify 33 for `Age (<=)` and search again.
 Now all the results should be within age range [29-33].
 Go back to the attribute tab and select the `Friend ID` and `Friend Name` attribute fields and search.
 You will notice that now some of the results are repeated.
 This is because each of the hits have a nested field that has three friends.
 GDW is setup to expand the nested structures.
 This means that each element in the nested structure is combined with the non-nested results to produce the final results.
-If there are multiple nested fields, then the final results is a cross-product of the nested fields.
+If there are multiple nested fields, then the final result is a cross-product of the nested fields.
 So if there are two nested fields where the first nested fields has three elements and the second nested field has two elements, this will result in six rows in the results.